IvnGlvn/AdidasSales2020-2021/README.md

 -The top three states in terms of units sold for Adidas products were New York, California, and Florida, indicating strong market presence in these regions.
 Adidas can concentrate its marketing and distribution efforts in these states.
 Customizing strategies to suit regional preferences and consumer behaviors in New York, California, and Florida can increase market penetration and brand loyalty, positioning Adidas ahead of competitors in these key markets.

 -The retail partners WestGear and Footlocker generated significantly higher revenue for Adidas, highlighting their importance in the brand's retail strategy.
 Strengthening relationships with high-performing retailers like WestGear and Footlocker can lead to more collaborative marketing efforts and exclusive product launches, enhancing brand visibility and sales.
-This symbiotic relationship not only boosts Adidas’s sales but also provides a competitive edge through strong retail partnerships.
+This relationship not only boosts Adidas’s sales but also provides a competitive edge through strong retail partnerships.